danielearwicker/Parquet.Producers/README.md

 To implement this pattern, the framework needs to store more information.
 The challenge is that a source value $V_t$, which is associated with a source key $K_s$, can contribute to any target pair $(K_t, V_t)$ according to the whim of the author of the `Produce` function.

 The following scheme is adopted.
-The Parquet containing the ultimate result of a producer (known as the _content_) has the logical schema $(T_k, S_k, T_V)$, and is sorted by $(T_k, S_k)$, i.e. by target key and then by source key.
+The Parquet containing the ultimate result of a producer (known as the _content_) has the logical schema $(K_t, K_s, V_t)$, and is sorted by $(K_t, K_s)$, i.e. by target key and then by source key.
 So we track which source key produced each target key and value.
 This alone would be sufficient for an unpredictably expensive solution.

-In addition we store a second Parquet file known as the _key-mappings_, with logical schema $(S_k, T_k)$, sorted by $(S_k, T_k)$, i.e. by source key and then by target key, but no values.
+In addition we store a second Parquet file known as the _key-mappings_, with logical schema $(K_s, K_t)$, sorted by $(K_s, K_t)$, i.e. by source key and then by target key, but no values.

-The framework is thus able to perform a single-pass parallel scan of all the source data (which is sorted by $S_k$) and the key-mappings (also sorted by $S_k$).
-It can fast-forward through the key-mappings to find any associated with the current $S_k$ and discover the set of $K_t$ that need to be removed.
+The framework is thus able to perform a single-pass parallel scan of all the source data (which is sorted by $K_s$) and the key-mappings (also sorted by $K_s$).
+It can fast-forward through the key-mappings to find any associated with the current $K_s$ and discover the set of $K_t$ that need to be removed.

 The output of this discovery process, combined with the output of `Produce`, is a set of instructions for how to update the target data.
 It consists of deletions and "upserts" (inserts or updates).